na-na-hi/renget/archive/2f8so.md

 \>Funny, since when was the horizon white and purple?
 \>And- Oh.
 No, the blue sun didn't blink, it was Sion's eye.
 \>You were so lost in thought that you never even noticed him bringing his head around you to get your attention.
-\>Now all you can do is give your hand a dismissive wave.
-"I have some dried stuff but I didn't feel like having any earlier."
+\>Now all you can do is give your hand a dismissive wave.%% "I have some dried stuff but I didn't feel like having any earlier."
-\>Another rumbling noise rose in Sion's chest but this time it wasn't the rich and bubbly series of almost-growls that were a wyvern's laughter but a smooth and contemplative hum.
+%darkgreen%\>Another rumbling noise rose in Sion's chest but this time it wasn't the rich and bubbly series of almost-growls that were a wyvern's laughter but a smooth and contemplative hum.
 \>He keeps his eye on you for a moment longer and that red slit at its centre contrasts so greatly with the surrounding blue sclera that you can't quite look away from it.
 \>"Would you care to join me for some, then?"
 His tone is even and level, neither insistent nor imploring.
 "It's alright if you don't but I happen to know this quiet little spot by the river in the Misty Peaks that's quite agreeable for... peaceful contemplation."
 \>It would've been easy to sulk about that little nod towards how easily he's seen through you.